OHSU-FM/reindeer/README.md

 This project is ready to share, but requires a little work to get everything started.
 See notes below for details.

 ## Features

 **Data exploration**

  - *Spreadsheets*: View collected data in a row and column format
  - *Reports*: Statistics and charts related to collected data
  - *Chart builde*r: Create custom charts and graphs out of collected data

 **Assignments**

 An interface for managing and participating in multiple surveys, with features for discussing projects and communicating between participants.

 **Pinnable dashboard**

 Save interesting pieces of data, surveys, reports and charts to a central dashboard for easy viewing at a later time.

 **Admin Interface**

-A central interface for expoloring the lower lever details of the application.
+A central interface for exploring the lower lever details of the application.

 **LDAP**

 LDAP authentication is supported